Policy and research

 Worst-Case Scenario

-Working Chance has launched our latest research, Worst-Case Scenario: How racism in the criminal justice system harms women’s chances of finding work.
+Worst-Case Scenario examines how racism in the criminal justice system harms women’s chances of finding work.

 Read more